 You will be able to tell us when to duck our heads."
 With more affabilities, Largo led the way.
-Ships, however modern, are more or less the same---the corridors to port and starboard of the engine room, rows of cabin doors, which galley, where two cheerful-looking Italians in white smocks laughed at Largo's jokes.about the food and seemed pleased with the visitors' interest, the huge engine room where the chief engineer and his mate, Germans it seemed, gave enthusiastic information about the powerful twin Diesels and explained the hydraulics of the hydrofoil depressor ----it was all exactly like visiting any other ship and saying the right things to the crew, using the right superlatives to the owner.
+Ships, however modern, are more or less the same---the corridors to port and starboard of the engine room, rows of cabin doors, which

+Largo explained were occupied, the large communal bathrooms, the galley, where two cheerful-looking Italians in white smocks laughed at Largo's jokes.about the food and seemed pleased with the visitors' interest, the huge engine room where the chief engineer and his mate, Germans it seemed, gave enthusiastic information about the powerful twin Diesels and explained the hydraulics of the hydrofoil depressor ---it was all exactly like visiting any other ship and saying the right things to the crew, using the right superlatives to the owner.